The Body on Trauma : Part 2 Healing Habits

 Layers of Support

-Many of us have issues with isolating ourselves and not connecting with others and yet there connectionremains a deep yearning for connection.
+Many of us have issues with isolating ourselves and not connecting with others and yet there remains a deep yearning for connection.
 After all we humans are wired for connection.
 But the traumatised brain is a changed brain.
 It does not function in a “normal” way

 The healing journey is long.
 We all need support.
 Start to build up networks.
 Just start with one person if you are alone.
 Family members, supportive friends, local groups of other survivors, professionals, othe communities are all safety nets for us to keep us afloat